dspinellis/unix-history-make/README.md

   [4.3BSD-Tahoe](http://www.tuhs.org/Archive/4BSD/Distributions/4.3BSD-Tahoe/),
   [4.3BSD-Alpha](http://www.tuhs.org/Archive/4BSD/Distributions/4.3BSD-Alpha/), and
   [Net2](http://www.tuhs.org/Archive/4BSD/Distributions/Net2/).
-* Import further branches, such as 2BSD and NetBSD.
+* Import further branches, such as 2BSD, NetBSD, and Plan 9.

 ## Re-creating the historical repository from scratch
 The -make repository is provided to share and document the creation process, rather than as a bullet-proof way to get consistent and repeatable results.
 For instance, importing the snapshots on a system that is case-insensitive (NTFS, HFS Plus with default settings) will result in a few files getting lost.